India's Go First backs emergency arbitration in Pratt & Whitney dispute

-May 15 (Reuters) - Go Airlines in a filing on Monday backed emergency arbitration and said Pratt & Whitney's argument that arbitration awards are unenforceable in the U.S. since they do not fully resolve all issues between the parties, "fails," following the engine maker opposing the Indian airline's push to enforce an arbitration ruling in an engine dispute.
+May 15 (Reuters) - India's Go Airlines said on Monday it needed an emergency arbitration in its dispute with engine maker Pratt & Whitney to be enforced in Delaware to prevent it from going out of business.

-Pratt's obligation to provide engines per awards was "independent and separate from the remaining issues" before the merits tribunal, Go Airlines said in a filing with Delaware court.
+Pratt's argument "fails," Go Airlines said in a filing with the Delaware court.

+The stay that Pratt sought would cause the harm that the emergency arbitration awards were designed to prevent, the filing added.

 ((Jyoti.Narayan@thomsonreuters.com;))